Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

 We will refer to a ``$D$-minor" to mean a ``minor isomorphic to $D$".
 A class $\mathcal{C}$ of delta-matroids or ribbon graphs is said to be \emph{minor-closed} if, for each $X\in \mathcal{C}$, every minor of $X$ is also in $\mathcal{C}$.
 An \emph{excluded minor} for a minor-closed class $\mathcal{C}$ of delta-matroids or ribbon graphs is a delta-matroid or ribbon graph, respectively, that is not in $\mathcal{C}$ but has each of its proper minors in $\mathcal{C}$.

 As a first illustration of the fact that ribbon graph intuition can lead to results about delta-matroids, we consider even delta-matroids.
 Recall that an even delta-matroid is one whose feasible sets all have the same parity.
 Being even is preserved under taking minors, hence it may be characterised by a set of excluded minors.
 Our aim is to find the set of excluded minors for even delta-matroids.
 Consider the corresponding problem for ribbon graphs.
 A ribbon graph is non-orientable if and only if it contains a non-orientable cycle.
 Edges in a cycle can be contracted to give a loop, and it follows that a ribbon graph is orientable if an only if it has no $G_0$-minor, where $G_0$ is the ribbon graph consisting of a single non-orientable loop.
 Recalling from Proposition~\ref{p.4b}\eqref{p.4b.4}, that a ribbon graph $G$ is orientable if and only if $D(G)$ is even, we deduce that $D(G)$ is even if and only if it contains no $D(G_0)$-minor.
 This leads us to posit that a delta-matroid $D$ is even if and only if it contains no $X_0$-minor, where $X_0=D(G_0)=(\{a\},\{\emptyset,\{a\}\})$.
 This turns out to be a slight reformulation of a result of Bouchet. \begin{theorem}[Bouchet~\cite{ab2}] Let $X_0=(\{a\},\{\emptyset,\{a\}\})$.
 A delta-matroid $D=(E,\mathcal{F})$ is even if and only if it has no $X_0$-minor. \end{theorem} \begin{proof} If $D$ is even, then it clearly does not have $X_0$ as a minor, as any minor of $D$ is even.
-By Bouchet's result, \cite[Lemma~5.4]{ab2}, a delta-matroid is odd if and only if it has a feasible set $F$ and an element $e\notin F$ such that $F\cup e$ is feasible.
+By Bouchet's result,~\cite[Lemma~5.4]{ab2}, a delta-matroid is odd if and only if it has a feasible set $F$ and an element $e\notin F$ such that $F\cup e$ is feasible.
 In this case $D/F\ba(E-(F\cup e))$ is isomorphic to $X_0$, hence the result follows. \end{proof}

-\begin{remark} As a further illustration of the interactions between ribbon graphs and delta-matroids, it is interesting to note that Bouchet's characterisation of odd delta-matroids given in the proof of Theorem~\ref{exorient} is the direct analogue of the ribbon graph result that $G$ is non-orientable if and only if it has a spanning quasi-tree $Q$ and an edge $e$ not in $Q$ such that $Q\cup e$ is a spanning quasi-tree.
-One direction of this characterisation follows from Proposition~\ref{p.4b}\eqref{p.4b.4}.
-The last part of the proof of Proposition~\ref{p.4b} establishes the other direction. \end{remark}
+\begin{remark} As a further illustration of the interactions between ribbon graphs and delta-matroids, it is interesting to note that Bouchet's characterisation of odd delta-matroids given in the proof of Theorem~\ref{exorient} is the direct analogue of the ribbon graph result that $G$ is non-orientable if and only if it has a spanning quasi-tree $Q$ and an edge $e$ not in $Q$ such that $Q\cup e$ is a spanning quasi-tree. \end{remark}